-Wichita police: teen killed, another person injured in shooting
+Wichita police: Teen killed, another person injured in shooting

 WICHITA, Kan.
-(KSNW) – Wichita police responded to a deadly shooting in the 1600 block of South Water around 8:30 p.m. on Sunday.
+(KSNW) – Wichita police responded to a deadly shooting in the 1600 block of S. Water around 8:30 p.m. on Sunday.

 Police said some people walked up to a home in the area and opened fire hitting a male, 17, and a female, 30, who were on the front porch of their house.